Skip to main content

 How fast does Dupixent work?

 Dupixent (generic name: dupilumab) can start to work in 2 to 4 weeks to relieve symptoms associated with inflammatory conditions like eczema, asthma, and sinus swelling due to nasal polyps.
-Initial improvements in some patients were seen at 12 weeks for chronic obstructive pulmonary disease (COPD), prurigo nodularis, and chronic spontaneous urticaria (CSU), and at 24 weeks for eosinophilic esophagitis.
+In studies, improvements were seen at 12 weeks in some patients with chronic obstructive pulmonary disease (COPD), prurigo nodularis and chronic spontaneous urticaria; at 16 weeks with bullous pemphigoid; and at 24 weeks for eosinophilic esophagitis.

 Continue reading